Your Daily Pharma Scoop: Soliris New Indication, Gilead's NASH Data, What Keeps Synergy Down?

 Insider Sales

-Keryx Biopharmaceuticals Inc (KERX): CMO Neylan John F. sold 1179 shares for $6.53 per share.
+Keryx Biopharmaceuticals Inc. (KERX): CMO Neylan John F. sold 1,179 shares for $6.53 per share.
 KERX is in our model portfolio with strong conviction, an entry price of $6.5 and target of $9.

-Spark Therapeutics, Inc. (ONCE): Chief Business Officer Faga Daniel disposed all of their 7500 shares in options exercise for $607,200.
+Spark Therapeutics, Inc. (ONCE): Chief Business Officer Faga Daniel disposed all of his 7,500 shares in options exercise for $607,200.

 Wright Medical Group N.V.
 (WMGI): Pres.
 Lower Extremities, Fisher Patrick sold 100 shares for $2,669.